BloxBetting/BloxTools/README.md

   - Highlight the leading team with a glowing effect.
   - Real-time score updates as the battle progresses.

-- **Real-time updates**:
-  - The score updates automatically every frame, providing a smooth experience.

-- **Manual score update**:
-  - Allows the user to manually trigger a score update using the "Update" button in the event of joining a battle mid way or visiting an old battle.

 - **Net gain / loss tracker**:
   - User can clear / start over by pressing the "Clear" button
 ## 💻 Installation 💻